nest/nestml/doc/nestml_language.rst

      - A Dirac delta impulse function at time t.
    * - ``convolve``
      - f, g
-     - The convolution of function f with function g.
+     - The convolution of shape f with spike input port g.
    * - ``info``
      - s
      - Log the string s with logging level "info".